-Thengai Sadam or Coconut Rice Recipe is gluten free, vegan, vegetarian, contains no onion, no garlic, is mildly spiced and a perfect weeknight dinner menu or quick lunch.
+Thengai Sadam or Coconut Rice Recipe is gluten free (if hing is skipped), vegan, vegetarian, contains no onion, no garlic, is mildly spiced and a perfect weeknight dinner menu or quick lunch.
 It is extremely loved by kids as well as its less spicy so an ideal kids tiffin box option too.

 We South Indians make Thengai Sadam as Prasad or offering during religious festivals.
-Be it the 9 days of Navratri, where everyday we offer one variety of Sundal and any one variety of sweet or savoury prasadam, namely variety rice such as Lemon Rice, Curd Rice or Thayir Sadam etc, the coconut rice is one of the varieties too.
-In fact it is often also served as prasad in a donnai or recyclable leaf bowl in South Indian temples.
+Be it the 9 days of Navratri, where everyday we offer one variety of Sundal along with one variety of sweet or savoury prasadam.

 It is also called as Kalavai Sadam or Variety Rice in Tamil.
 In South Indian Restaurants, the variety rice, such as Thengai Sadam is served with a side of raita, papadam and some pickle.